Shuffle/Shuffle-docs/docs/apps.md

 * Cancel - Closes the modal with no action

 ## Searching for apps
-When you set up Shuffle for the first time, it should provide you with 15-20 existing Apps.
+When you set up Shuffle for the first time, it should provide you with >100 existing Apps.
 These are gathered from [shuffle-apps](https://github.com/frikky/shuffle-apps), and will grow over time.
 Searching for apps is done by going to /apps and writing your search term.
 In the example below, we searched for "TheHive", which ends in TheHive being shown.

 ![Apps view 4](https://github.com/frikky/shuffle-docs/blob/master/assets/apps-view-4.png?raw=true)

 A goal for Shuffle is to make it possible to search outside the apps you currently have.
 This is an [open issue](https://github.com/frikky/Shuffle/issues/24) as of 23.05.2020, but will be worked on.

+**PS: Extended search can be done using the [shuffler search-engine](https://shuffler.io/search)**

-## Create OpenAPI app
+## Create apps
+Apps in Shuffle can be made using the App Creator or with Python directly.

+Read more about how to make an app [here](/docs/app_creation)

 **If you have an OpenAPI config already**
 * Click the "Generate from OpenAPI", paste the URL or data for your OpenAPI specification, then validate, before submitting.
 This should show you the app creator.
 ...